Giftiola/arbutuscollege-AirBnB_clone/web_static/README.md

-readme file for web_static fodler
+readme file for web_static folder in AirBnB project